 Getting an Interview

-I applied through a recruiter and the process took 5 months - interviewed at ICMC in July 2011.
+I applied through a recruiter.
+The process took 5+ months.
+I interviewed at ICMC in July 2011.